sous-chefs/mysql/README.md

 - `package_version` - Specific version of the package to install, passed onto the underlying package manager.
 Defaults to `nil`.

+- `bind_address` - determines the listen IP address for the mysqld service.
+When omitted, it will be determined by MySQL.
+If the address is "regular" IPv4/IPv6 address (e.g 127.0.0.1 or ::1), the server accepts TCP/IP connections only for that particular address.
+If the address is "0.0.0.0" (IPv4) or "::" (IPv6), the server accepts TCP/IP connections on all IPv4 or IPv6 interfaces.

 - `port` - determines the listen port for the mysqld service.
 When omitted, it will default to '3306'.